Jojs/springrest/README.md

-# springrest
+# Company Index
-Exploring basic rest service with Spring

-## Project Purpose
-2016-03-20, 11.30
-Almost every project I ever worked on were already years old, save for a few handful of mobile apps.
-Here I will explore how to start from scratch.
-In coming projects I will see how to harness the solution to enterprise scale.
-Why choose Spring and rest?
-What do you do when entering unknown territory? - I call a friend :-) And he said "Springboot and rest", and sure enough there are lots of examples to find online.
-I use Spring for production and enterprise today.
-However, I have a little larger requirements to the final solution than this initial experiment will deliver, and that means building on top of this with other frameworks.
+Company Index is a small application I use for learning and experimenting with techniques for web development.
+A running application can be seen here: https://springrest-jojs.herokuapp.com/app.html#!/

 ## Basic Requirements
+### Rest
 Create a tiny REST / JSON web service with an API that supports the following:
 Create new company
 Get a list of all companies
 Get details about a company
-Able to update a company
+Able to update a company (TODO)
-Able to add beneficial owner(s) of the company
+Able to add beneficial owner(s) of the company (TODO)

 A company has the following attributes:
 Company ID